Skip to content

 A real model, running Follow's real tools.
 It decides which to call; every call and result crosses the wire below; the answer is grounded in what came back.

-⚙ query_index⚙ directory_query⚙ detect_contradictions⚙ get_activity⚙ save_conversationsource: workspace-platform ↗
+⚙ query_index⚙ directory_query⚙ detect_contradictions⚙ get_activity⚙ save_conversation⚙ retrievesource: Follow ↗

-Try one of the prompts below — the model will pick its tools, and you'll see the JSON-RPC-shaped traffic in the open.
+You've got the fourth seat on Aurora; Maya, Alex, and Sam's week is already in the memory.
+Try one of the prompts below: the model thinks, picks its tools, and you'll see the JSON-RPC-shaped traffic in the open.
 Ask it to save the conversation and this session appears in Conversations and Facts, under “You”.

 Ask Followlive model